Annu2002-tech/Annu2002-tech/README.md

 - 👋 Hi, I’m Annu
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning html,css
+- 🌱 I’m currently learning web development
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Annu2002-tech/Annu2002-tech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.